 - Are there any additional fees?
 Make sure you understand the full cost of the program before enrolling.
 The published tuition rate may not include additional fees for technology, support services, or programmatic fees.
 Talk to a financial aid counselor or a program representative to get a clear picture of what your bill will include.

 - What financial resources are available to online students?
 There are a number of ways to subsidize your tuition, including scholarships, assistantships, and student loans.
-Talk to a financial aid rep or admissions counselor to find out what types of aid you are eligible for as an online student, and if you are automatically considered for aid, or if you need to support separate applications.
+Talk to a financial aid rep or admissions counselor to find out what types of aid you are eligible for as an online student.

 Researching the application requirements and deadlines for online programs is important as well.
 Some online programs enroll students throughout the year, while others only enroll new students during specific terms.
 Knowing deadlines and having application materials ready to send can help your admissions process go smoothly.